ignasrum/hocort/README.md

 ```

 # Using HoCoRT
+### Pipeline naming
+Pipelines are named after the tools they utilize.
+For example, the pipeline Bowtie2 uses Bowtie2 to map the reads, and Kraken2Bowtie2 first classifies using Kraken2, then maps using Bowtie2.

 ### Building indexes
 Indexes are required to map sequences, and may be built either manually or with "hocort index" which simplifies the process.
 A Bowtie2 index may built using "hocort index" with the following command: